jupyter-book/mystmd/packages/jtex/docs/pandoc-comparison.md

 description: jtex can work directly with pandoc, however, also has a different approach to templating latex than pandoc for data-driven templates.
 ---

 `jtex` is a data-driven templating library, not a document translation package, and although `jtex` is designed to work with the open-source MyST community, it can also work with `pandoc` when not using `pandoc` in "standalone" mode.
-This creates the inner LaTeX inputs that can be used with `jtex`.
+This creates the inner $\LaTeX$ inputs that can be used with `jtex`.

 For example, converting a document into latex using `pandoc` can then be rendered in a `jtex` template: